 This depends on various factors like; age of the patient, type and duration of infertility, ovarian response, type of procedure (fresh or vitrified embryo transfer, self or donor eggs).
 Your consultant will be able to give you a prognosis after proper evaluation.
 While there is no guarantee, we do our best to ensure you find happiness.
 IVF team at Jaipur Health Care is consists of experienced doctors, who have years of experience in successfully treating infertile couples.
 Jaipur Health Care & Test Tube Baby Center is one of the best IVF clinics in India with good success rates

-These depend on you and your partner's age and medical history.
+.
+The processThese depend on you and your partner's age and medical history.
 These include basic evaluation mentioned in infertility assessment above.
 In addition, we will also advise routine blood reports to check your physical fitness.
 Extra tests to check hormone levels or determine ovarian reserve maybe advised as required.

-You must come for a check up on the specified day of your menstrual cycle between 9 am to 6 pm at our clinic.
+TreatmentYou must come for a check up on the specified day of your menstrual cycle between 9 am to 6 pm at our clinic.

 .Medications will be administered to stimulate the ovaries to produce several eggs in order to increase the chances of pregnancy.
 You could undergo one of the two protocols available, based on your case history and reports.
 Your doctor will discuss this with you.

-In both protocols, injections have to be taken approximately at the same time every day.
+In the Long Protocol, you will be given injections from the 21st day of the previous menstrual cycle.
+You will need to come back on the 2nd or 3rd day of your next menstrual cycle to start the actual ovarian stimulation.
+The Antagonist Protocol requires fewer injections and the entire treatment begins on the 2nd day of the menstrual cycle.In both protocols, injections have to be taken approximately at the same time every day.
 It is advisable to come to the hospital for your injections, but if you can't, our medical staff will teach you how to self-administer the injections or you can have them taken locally by a doctor.
 These medications can cause mild side effects like acidity and some discomfort.

 A vaginal ultrasound examination is conducted at regular intervals to assess the response of the injections on your ovaries.
 If the response is poor, there is a possibility that your doctor might advise you to cancel the IVF cycle.
 This will be a joint decision between you and your doctor.